Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Issuing of refunds

 Refunds will only be issued to the person or organisation that paid the course fee.
 Course fees are refunded via online banking only.
-Refunds are processed between the 20th and 30th of the month following the training session date, provided Practical Training Solutions receives the following information via email by the 10th of the month following the training session date: participant’s name, scheduled training session date, name of workplace or organisation the course participant is affiliated with (if applicable), bank account number and account name.
+Refunds are processed on the last day of the month, provided Practical Training Solutions receives the following information by the 10th of the month following the training session date: participant’s name, scheduled training session date, name of workplace or organisation the course participant is affiliated with (if applicable), bank account number and account name.

 International student eligibility